AhmedFatthy1040/Algorithms-Tasks-Spring-2023/README.md

 # Algorithms-Tasks-Spring-2023
 Given  a  square  matrix,  calculate  the  absolute  difference  between  the  sums  of  its diagonals.

-## This is The Pseudo Code of The Recursive Algorithm
+## The Pseudo Code of The Recursive Algorithm

 const MAX ← 100